 Understanding the veil of incorporation

-Established in 1897, under the case of Salomon vs A Salomon & Co Ltd, an incorporated company is a legal entity separate from its owners, directors, shareholders etc. This separation is referred to as the ‘veil of incorporation’.
-The veil may be lifted in court in certain circumstances where a company may have been formed to avoid a legal liability.
+Established in 1897, under the case of Salomon vs A Salomon & Co Ltd, an incorporated company is a legal entity separate from its owners, directors, shareholders etc. This separation is referred to as the veil of incorporation.

 “Limited liability” encourages investment within companies because of the separation of company and shareholders.
-This assumed separation of ownership can give way to directors acting in self-interest instead of in the interest of their company.
+This assumed separation of ownership can give way to directors acting in self-interest.

 In the case of Salomon vs A Salomon & Co Ltd, the company started failing in the early days of start up, and the liquidator claimed Salomon and his company were one single entity which made him liable for the debts incurred by the company.
-The Supreme Court held that under section 74(2) of the Insolvency Act, a company was a separate legal entity and therefore he could not be held liable for the company’s debt.
+The Supreme Court held that under section 74(2) of the Insolvency Act, a company was a separate legal entity.
+He could therefore not be held liable for the company’s debt.

-Lifting the veil is rare in the UK but there are still circumstances in which the courts will allow a request to lift the veil.
-This will mostly be when there is an individual or group of people that have tried to use the incorporation of a company to evade a legal obligation or liability.
+Lifting the veil of incorporation is rare in the UK.
+However, there are still circumstances in which the courts will allow a request to lift the veil.
+This will mostly be when people have tried to use the incorporation to evade a legal obligation or liability.